About Noh Suntag

 The unbiased view on both Koreas

-Noh’s views in his pieces including Red House I. North Korea in North Korea, 2005 and the State of Emergency, 2000–07 are unbiased.
+Noh’s views in his pieces, including Red House I. North Korea in North Korea, 2005 and the State of Emergency, 2000–2007 are unbiased.
 His analytical position recognizes the lasting political division and polarization of both the government and society.
-He expertly manages to tie the two nations together while exposing the underlying humanity that encompasses normal life in both the north and south.
+He expertly manages to tie the two nations together while exposing the underlying humanity that encompasses everyday life in both the north and south.